FAQ

 What do the 6 languages mean in practice? +

 All 19 lessons have professional subtitles in German, English, Russian, Polish, Turkish and Arabic — switchable in the video player.
 The 50-word technical glossary (anamnesis, hyperkeratosis, treatment kit …) is also available as a PDF in each language.
 The entire website navigation, checkout, invoices and certificate are available in all 6 languages.
-Birgit answers inquiries in German or English; if needed, she connects you with graduates who speak your native language.
+Birgit answers inquiries in German or English.

 I have a migration background — does this course fit me? +